zilliztech/zdoc/versioned_docs/version-byoc/tutorials/data/search-query-get/hybrid-search.md

 ### Configure a reranking strategy{#configure-a-reranking-strategy}

 To merge and rerank the two sets of ANN search results, it is necessary to select an appropriate reranking strategy.
-Zilliz supports two types of reranking strategy: **WeightedRanker** and **RRFRanker**.
+Zilliz Cloud supports two types of reranking strategy: **WeightedRanker** and **RRFRanker**.
 When choosing a reranking strategy, one thing to consider is whether to there is any emphasis for one or more basic ANN search on the vector fields.

 - **WeightedRanker**: This strategy is recommended if you require the results to emphasize a particular vector field.
 The WeightedRanker allows you to assign higher weights to certain vector fields, emphasizing them more.
 For instance, in multimodal searches, textual descriptions of an image might be considered more important than the colors in this image.